kpwhri/heartsteps/README.md

 # HeartSteps

-This is the HeartSteps application, it has two pieces:
+This is the HeartSteps application, which is comprised of multiple services:
-* *heartsteps_server* a Django web server
+* *heartsteps-server* a Django web server
-* *heartsteps_client* an Ionic hybrid mobile applicaiton
+* *heartsteps-client* an Ionic hybrid mobile applicaiton
+* *activity-suggestion-service* randomizes activity-suggestions
+* *anti-sedentary-service* responsible for randomizing anti-sedentary intervention

-To understand the application architecture, please see the application architecture google doc, which is still a work in progress.
+To understand the application architecture, please see the [application architecture google doc,](https://docs.google.com/document/d/1UsdR3xgVDtPpmmskc6mGsm7YJNCXJlhmE-qGk96isQw/edit?usp=sharing) which is still a work in progress.

 The following outlines how to run the applications for local development, and then deploy the entire application.

 ## Development

-The entire application stack can be started in development mode by running
+The entire application stack can be started in development mode by running:
 ```
 $ docker-compose up
 ```

-This will start both the client and server in development modes, so any file changes will be reloaded and shown.
-Unfortunately this isn't great for updating database models and more complex development tasks, which is why we recommend working on either the client or server independently in an isolated bash environment.
+This will start all services in development mode, so any file changes will be reloaded and shown. *This is not recommended for working on a single service because:*
+* Many development tasks need more complex commands to update database models
+* Running all services at once is a heavy load for a computer

 *Running HeartSteps Server*
 ```